JesseCoretta/go-aci/README.md

 - For Directory personnel who desire a means to author and/or manage sets of ACIs in a more programmatic / automated manner, perhaps with the aid of a templating system
 - For use as an access control framework within an actual (Go-based) Directory System Agent implementation that honors the ACI syntax
-- For generalized experimentation within the realm of Directory System Agent access control design and even penetration testing
+- For generalized experimentation within the realm of DSA access control design and even PEN[^8] testing

+[^8]: PENetration Testing

 ## Limitations